EPISODES

 Now Streaming

-In this episode, we examine the disappearance and death of Joseph William Smedley II, a 20-year-old Indiana University student whose body was recovered from Griffy Lake in Bloomington, Indiana, in October 2015.
+In this episode, we examine the disappearance and death of Joseph William Smedley II, a 20-year-old Indiana University student whose body was recovered from Griffy Lake in October 2015.

-Within days of recovery, Joseph’s death was ruled a suicide by drowning, and the investigation was administratively closed.
+Within days, the death was ruled a suicide by drowning and the case was administratively closed.

 Every summary.
 Every gap.
 Only what the documentation supports.